ModDota/moddota.github.io/_articles/units/unit-keyvalues.md

 ## Stats

-Because of :valve: - reasons  , unit stats aren't hover-able, but they are there.
+Because of :valve: reasons, unit stats aren't hover-able, but they are there.

 ### Physical and Magical protection